Lucebert

 He was born in Amsterdam in 1924.
-He entered the Institute for Arts and Crafts in 1938 and took part in the first exhibition of the COBRA group at the Stedelijk Museum, Amsterdam in 1949.
+He entered the Institute for Arts and Crafts in 1938 and took part in the first exhibition of the COBRA group at the Stedelijk Museum in 1949.

 Biography

 Lucebert's talent was discovered when he started working for his father after school.
 After half a year of art school, he chose to be homeless between 1938 and 1947.
 In 1947, a Franciscan convent offered him a roof over his head, in exchange for a huge mural painting.
 Because the nuns could not appreciate his work, they had it entirely painted over with white paint.